SeaJay39673/OpenGL_Testing/README.md

 Here is the list of steps to get ready to compile and run the application:

 #### Setup Environment:
-If you thought you were done, not quite.

-Enter the command "CMake: Add Configure Preset" and choose "Create From Compilers", then choose a compiler (NOT STRAWBERRY - Windows).
+Enter the command "CMake: Select a Kit" and then choose an x64 compiler (NOT STRAWBERRY - Windows).

-Enter the command "CMake: Select Configure Preset" and select the compiler you just added.

-Finally, enter the command "CMake: Delete Cache and Reconfigure".

 Now, you can either use the keyboard shortcuts or select the run to run the program.

+## Debugging CMake Builds.
+If you are getting build errors that you are sure is not your code but instead a problem with CMake, enter the command "CMake Delete Cache and Reconfigure."
+This *may* fix the issue.